CourseworkEspecially designed for working adults, the Master's program offers students a wide range of ways to pursue their course of study:

 In order to enrich their experience of intellectual community, MALS students must take at least six semester hours of in-class, graduate coursework as part of their programs of study.
 With the guidance of their faculty advisors, students may enroll in courses at regionally accredited universities near their home, or travel to others in America or abroad during the regular school year or the summer.

-Students may also fulfill the course requirements specified in their academic plans through online or correspondence coursework at regionally-accredited universities.
+Students may also fulfill the course requirements specified in their academic plans through online coursework at regionally-accredited universities.
 Guidance toward high-quality course offerings is available from the MALS office.

 Prior Graduate Coursework

 Many of our students enter the program having already completed graduate coursework at other universities.
-In cases when this prior coursework contributes significantly to the focus of their program of study, students may petition to have this coursework incorporated into their program.
+In cases when this prior coursework contributes significantly to the focus of their MALS program of study, students may petition to have this coursework incorporated into their program.
 There is no limit to the number of semester hours that students may transfer into their program; however, students must complete 24 or more semester hours of work while enrolled at Skidmore.
+All transfer courses must carry a grade of B- or better.